Is Treated Wood Safe To Burn?

 These chemicals interact with the wood, making it last longer.
 But they also introduce elements that could potentially be harmful when burned.

-See also Is Wood Burning A Craft?
+See also 72 pcs Wood Burning Tool Review

 The Risks of Burning Treated Wood